Survey845/Cipher/README.md

 An android application using Java, C++ and JNI, which converts a given text into its Caeser cipher equivalent.
 To learn more about about Caeser Cipher, [click here](https://www.geeksforgeeks.org/caesar-cipher-in-cryptography/).

 ## Features
-- A caeser cipher shift of 3 positions for alphabets (non-alphabetic characters remain the same)
+- A Caeser cipher shift of 3 positions for alphabets (non-alphabetic characters remain the same)
 - Input and Result text boxes
 - Encrypt and Decrypt buttons
 - Responsive and error free